 - They pick up at hotels in San Jose and near the airport.

 Tour Partnership with Expediciones Tropicales

-We have a partnership with Expediciones Tropicales to give 7-10% off their San Jose trips including this San Jose, Costa Rica city tour!
+We have a partnership with Expediciones Tropicales to give small discounts for their San Jose trips including this San Jose, Costa Rica city tour!
 They also operate San Jose day tours like Irazu and Cartago, Manuel Antonio, Arenal, Hacienda Orosi and many more.

 Click here to get your San Jose day tours discount!

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!